 - Services related to the above, including site clearance, earthmoving, excavation, tunnelling and boring, laying foundations, erecting scaffolding, site restoration, landscaping, and the provision of roadways and other access works.

-The reverse charge mechanism only applies to supplies of construction services which are subject to standard rate VAT, reduced rate VAT (for certain conversions and renovations) and zero rate (for certain new-build residential work).
+The reverse charge mechanism applies to supplies of construction services which are subject to standard rate VAT, reduced rate VAT (for certain conversions and renovations) and zero rate (for certain new-build residential work).

 What supplies are excluded?

 The following services are not included in the definition of construction services:

 - Drilling for, or extraction of, oil or natural gas

 - Extraction of minerals and tunnelling or boring, or construction of underground works, for this purpose

 - Manufacture of building or engineering components or equipment, materials, plant or machinery, or delivery of any of these things to a site